Kempi: Musical career

 Influenced by Tupac Shakur, Lil Wayne, and Dutch rapper Duvel, Kempi began to write down his street-life experiences, but wasn't seriously into hip-hop yet.
 However, after performing in a hip-hop group named Drama, Kempi got encouraged to make his own music, and subsequently recorded his own mixtape Tsss Kempi in 2006 which was downloaded at least forty thousand times from the internet.
 Kempi began to gain national prominence and was noticed by record label owner Kees de Koning, who offered him a contract on his label TopNotch which Kempi signed in jail.
 When Kempi signed the contract (September 2006) he was under suspicion of complicity in a stabbing; he was later found guilty.
 Kempi came out of custody after his second mixtape Rap 'N Borie (English: Rap 'N Crack) and third mixtape Mixtape 3.1 were released.

-On July 17, 2007 Kempi met his father for the first time and his girlfriend gave birth to a son, motivating him to try to be a businessman and a father.
+On July 17, 2007 Kempi met his father for the first time and his girlfriend gave birth to a son.
 On September 19, 2008, Kempi's second son was born.
-Shortly thereafter he was arrested for pointing a gun at Hungarian rapper who provoked him at one of Kempi's concerts; he was arrested and sentenced to a year of imprisonment.
-While in prison, his debut album Du Zoon (English: Tha Son) was released by TopNotch.
-Du Zoon was produced by the Amsterdam production trio SoundG8 (Roel Donk, Dennis Letnom and Jihad Rahmouni).
-The album entered the Album Top 100 in the seventh place, though Kempi later stated that prison guards would not let Kempi listen to his own album and that he should borrow it with his own money in the prison library.
+Shortly thereafter he was arrested for pointing a gun at Hungarian rapper; he was arrested and sentenced to a year of imprisonment.
+While in prison, his debut album Du Zoon (English: Tha Son) was released.
 Kempi's fourth mixtape was released in 2009, Mixtape 3.2: Du Evolutie van 'n Nigga (English: Tha Evolution of a Nigga).
-He said it would be his last mixtape and that he would only release albums from that moment onwards.
-For the track "Revolution [Remix]", Kempi worked with E.D.I.
-Mean and Young Noble of the American rap group Outlawz, which was co-founded by hip-hop legend Tupac Shakur in 1995.
-On October 6, 2009 Kempi was a support act for American hip-hop star Lil Wayne during his show at the Heineken Music Hall.
+In 2010 Kempi produced another mixtape titled Du Gangsta Tape: It's Official.
+In June 2011 Kempi released his second studio album titled Het Testament van Zanian Adamus (English: The Testament of Zanian Adamus).